bhattaraipawan/LLM/research_artifacts/README.md

 ## Related controlled model benchmark

-The executable Reviewer Comment 5 experiment is kept under `experiments/model_benchmark/`.
+The executable experiment is kept under `experiments/model_benchmark/`.
 It uses these 35 BOM items and this exported 608-process catalog as fixed benchmark inputs.
 Model outputs should not be scored as accuracy results until the expert reference workbook has been fully